aakash140799/Algorithms/StableMatching/README.md

     In Stable Matching With Indifference, we are given two set of men and women of equal sizes.
-But a man can have weak order of preference of the set of women.
+But a man can have weak order of preference for the set of women.
 Such that he is indifferent between some subset of women, Same goes for women. in such a case, we can find a one-to-one complete weak-stable matching, such that no (men, women) strictly prefer each other over their partner.